The fact is, Yes, you can prepare and indeed have to cook with Extra Virgin Olive Oil. Here are a few reasons why.

 It has a Minimal Degree of free fatty acids

-And it has a High Level of protective antioxidants
+And it has a High Degree of protective antioxidants

 If we detect that the smoke issues of Extra Virgin Olive Oils, these usually range from about 190-220°C. The best quality oils, also for example Cobb Estate Extra Virgin Olive Oils, are available in at the higher end of the range.

 How can this compare cooking?
-Very well sautéing about the cooker equates to a temperature of around 120°C, deep-frying is usually in the range 160-180°C and roasting from the oven one hundred eighty °C. It is perhaps not often you would prepare at any temperature higher than this.
+Very well sautéing about the stove equates into a temperature of around 120°C, deep-frying is usually in the range 160-180°C and roasting from the oven one hundred eighty °C. It is perhaps not often you'd prepare at any temperature higher than this.

 We Need To Strive With Extra Virgin Olive Oil

 A handful of exceptional reports have confirmed the stability of Extra Virgin Olive Oil throughout ingestion.
 Essentially, these scientific reports have really pushed the boat out to examine the idea at which various oils will break up.
 They repeatedly heat the oils, so heat them for extended spans of time and take them up to temperatures.

 These conditions could almost not happen in home cooking, so so the fact that extra-virgin olive oil stands upward consistently properly in these tests really will confirm the safety of employing the oil at home.
 The same is true of oils high in polyunsaturated fats such as sunflower or generic 'vegetable' oil.